 9) Son Doong Cave, Vietnam

-But he was unable to rediscover the cave for years until British environmentalists assisted him in finding again in 2009.
+But he could not rediscover the cave for years until British environmentalists assisted him in finding it again in 2009.

 8) The Swing at the End of the World’s, Ecuador